On Pocket Squares and Hand Rolled Edges

 Most reputable makers buy from the same few remaining silk printing companies in Macclesfield and Como (a few notable exceptions include H****s), so the quality of silk fabric and printing, which can be done by silk screen or inkjet, is going to be fairly similar - if not the same.
 Unique design is great of course, and this tends to be factored into the price.

-Assuming that everyone cuts their squares similarly well (we cut ours individually, by hand, but nevermind!), the quality of finishing, which is the most expensive element since it involves labour, then differentiates a good square.
+Assuming that everyone cuts their squares similarly well (we cut our pocket squares individually, by hand, but nevermind!), the quality of finishing, which is the most expensive element since it involves labour, then differentiates a good square.
 Oddly enough, despite the constant mention of hand rolled edges as the single most important feature that gentlemen should look for in a pocket square, there is surprisingly little discussion on what makes a good rolled edge.

 Having started our business by figuring out to hand roll pocket square edges, we pride ourselves on the quality of our rolled edges, and we should really have posted something about this a long time ago!